aws/aws-cdk/packages/aws-cdk/README.md

 ⚠️**CAUTION**⚠️

-CDK migrate is currently experimental and may have breaking changes in the future.
+CDK Migrate is currently experimental and may have breaking changes in the future.

 Generates a CDK application using an existing CloudFormation template in JSON or YAML format.
-Templates can be provided from either from a local file using --from-path or directly from a deployed CloudFormation stack with --from-stack.
+Templates can be provided from either from a local file using `--from-path` or directly from a deployed CloudFormation stack with `--from-stack`.
 The generated CDK application will synthesize a CloudFormation template with identical resource configurations to the provided template.
 The generated application will be initialized in the current working directory with a single stack where the stack, app, and directory will all be named using the provided `--stack-name`.
 It will also